haidarch066/demo2/README.md

 # new project
-this was created from local system.
+this was created from local system